aws-observability/terraform-aws-observability-accelerator/examples/existing-cluster-with-base-and-infra/README.md

 <img width="1721" alt="Screenshot 2022-08-30 at 20 01 32" src="https://user-images.githubusercontent.com/10175027/187515925-67864dd1-2b35-4be0-a15e-1e36805e8b29.png">

-2. Amazon Managed Service for Prometheus (AMP) rules and alerts
+2. Amazon Managed Service for Prometheus rules and alerts

-Open the AMP console and view the details of your workspace.
+Open the Amazon Managed Service for Prometheus console and view the details of your workspace.
 Under the `Rules management` tab, you should find new rules deployed.

 <img width="1311" alt="Screenshot 2022-08-30 at 20 22 27" src="https://user-images.githubusercontent.com/10175027/187514450-0f70b5ce-b2ee-4712-850c-c2b32db1d8d6.png">